Exergist/BigKNOBv2/README.md

 # BigKNOBv2

 ## What Is This?
+This project includes:
-QMK files for BigKNOBv2 macropad controller with RGB LED key switches.
+1. QMK files for BigKNOBv2 macropad controller with RGB LED key switches.

-Also includes functionality for bidirectional communication between BigKNOBv2 and the host computer via a C# application or a VoiceAttack plugin.
+2. C# source for application enabling bidirectional communication between BigKNOBv2 and the host computer.

 ## Key Map